 About Sandra Cisneros

 Sandra Cisneros was born in Chicago in 1954.
-Internationally acclaimed for her poetry and fiction, she has been the recipient of numerous awards, including the Lannan Literary Award and the American Book Award, and of fellowships from the National Endowment… More about Sandra Cisneros
+Internationally acclaimed for her poetry and fiction, which has been translated into more than twenty languages, she has been the recipient of numerous awards, including the Lannan Literary Award, the American Book… More about Sandra Cisneros